As President Trump Tweets And Deletes, The Historical Record Takes Shape

 If future presidents continue to use the platform this way, the importance of archiving and accessing tweets will grow, Quigley said.

-The Records Act provides guidance for record management, but offers no way to check or enforce the executive office if it does not comply, Johnson said.
+The Records Act provides guidance for record management but offers no way to check or enforce the executive office if it does not comply, Johnson said.
 She pointed to a 2017 case pending on appeal to the D.C.
-Circuit Court that alleges in part that President Trump's deletion of tweets violates the Records Act.
+Circuit Court that alleges in part that Trump's deletion of tweets violates the Records Act.
 While the U.S. District Court acknowledged the underlying arguments had merit, it dismissed the case because it lacked "a valid cause of action ... to proceed to the merits."

 "The law creates a really clear system, but it's a system that can't be checked once the President makes a decision to create, manage or delete a given record," Johnson explained.
 "It really doesn't give private citizens a way to sue the president if they think he's violated any of the standards within the act."

 There have also been recent legislative efforts to modernize the Records Act.
-Rep. Mike Quigley, D-Ill., introduced the COVFEFE Act — an acronym drawn from one of President Trump's most well-known, ultimately-deleted tweets — in 2017, which would explicitly include the term "social media" in the Records Act.
+Rep. Mike Quigley, D-Ill., introduced the COVFEFE Act — an acronym drawn from one of Trump's most well-known, ultimately-deleted tweets — in 2017, which would explicitly include the term "social media" in the Records Act.

 Mahaffee believes amending the Records Act is important but "low-hanging fruit," as technology will always move faster than law.
 He said it comes down to a culture of transparency that presidents should be cultivating in their administrations from their first day onward.

-"The challenge is when you write a very prescriptive law regime, how do you ensure that you have the flexibility for, you know, God forbid, who's going to be the first president or candidate on TikTok," Mahaffee said.
+"The challenge is when you write a very prescriptive law regime, how do you ensure that you have the flexibility for, you know, God forbid, who's going to be the first president or candidate on TikTok?"
+Mahaffee said.

 Rachel Treisman is an intern on NPR's National Desk.